-Political risk insurance is a unique subset of private insurance, used to cover infrastructure developers, importers and exporters, and other such companies from financial loss, due to the forced abandonment of a project or a client due to political instability in a country.
+Political risk insurance is a subset of private insurance, used to cover infrastructure developers, importers and exporters, and other such companies from financial loss, due to the forced abandonment of a project or a client due to political instability in a country or region.
 This can be due to government action, political violence, and other political events that occur in a foreign government.

 Often, this type of insurance is bundled with trade credit insurance, a type of insurance that covers the costs associated with a customer not paying their invoices, due to default or bankruptcy.

 Curious to learn more about political risk insurance and what it covers?
 Read on, and learn everything you need to know.

-- Political violence – This includes things like armed revolution, insurrection, war and civil war, terrorism, and other such instability that can stop a project or a sale to a foreign country.
+- Political violence – This includes things like armed revolution, insurrection, war and civil unrest, terrorism, and other such instability that can stop a project or a sale to a foreign country.

 - Governmental expropriation or confiscation – Should your property or project be confiscated by the government, political risk insurance can be purchased that will cover the cost of this confiscation.

 - Government repudiation or frustration of contracts – Most of these policies include provisions that cover costs if a government claims that a contract cannot be carried out, or unforeseen events lead to contract frustrations.

 - Wrongful or improper calling of letters of credit – If a government or foreign financial institutions wrongfully call in a letter of credit, or another on-demand guarantee, insurance can cover the associated costs.

 - Business interruption – The costs of business interruption during a political event or other unforeseen circumstances can be covered by a this policy, ensuring steady cash flow.

 - Inability to convert foreign currency or repatriate funds – If banking and currency issues, such as hyperinflation or a ban on moving currency to foreign countries results in the inability for your company to be paid, your policy will likely cover these costs.